maheshvara75/Automating_Infrastructure/README.md

 # Implementation Steps
 Step 1: Setup GitHub Repository
-       1. Create a new repository in GitHub (e.g., Automating_Infrastructure).
-       2. Clone the repository to your local machine:
+      o	Create a new repository in GitHub and Clone the repository to your local machine.
 Step 2: Provisioning Infrastructure with Terraform
-       1. Directory Structure:
-           Automating_Infrastructure/
-           ├── ansible/
-           │   ├── playbook.yaml
-           │   └── inventory
-           ├── terraform/
-           │   ├── main.tf
-           │   ├── variables.tf
-           │   ├── outputs.tf
-           │   └── terraform.tfvars
-           ├── Jenkinsfile
-           └── README.md
-       2.	terraform/main.tf:

-       3.	terraform/variables.tf:

-       4.	terraform/outputs.tf:

-       5.	terraform/terraform.tfvars:

-Step 3: Configuration Management with Ansible

-       1.	ansible/playbook.yaml:

-       2.	ansible/inventory:
-Step 4: CI/CD Pipeline with Jenkins
+Step 3: Configuration Management with Ansible Playbook and Inventory file Step 4: CI/CD Pipeline with Jenkins
        1. Configure Jenkins:
             o	Install necessary plugins: Git, Ansible, Terraform. o	Set up credentials for GitHub and AWS in Jenkins. o	Create a new pipeline job in Jenkins and link it to the GitHub repository. o	Configure the pipeline script to use the Jenkinsfile from the repository.
-Jenkinsfile:

-3. Trigger the Pipeline:
+       2. Trigger the Pipeline:
-  o	Run the pipeline from Jenkins. o	Monitor the stages: Terraform initialization, planning, manual approval, application. o	Retrieve EC2 Instance Details (public IP of the EC2 instance) from the output to easy access.
+            o	Run the pipeline from Jenkins.
+            o	Monitor the stages: Terraform initialization, planning, manual approval, application. o	Retrieve EC2 Instance Details (public IP of the EC2 instance) from the output to easy access.

-4. Establish Secure Connection to EC2 Instance: o	Use the generated key pair to connect to the EC2 instance via SSH
+       3. Establish Secure Connection to EC2 Instance: o	Use the generated key pair to connect to the EC2 instance via SSH

-5. Configure Ansible Inventory: o	Inventory File: Create an inventory file to specify the EC2 instance details for Ansible to manage.
+       4. Configure Ansible Inventory: o	Inventory File: Create an inventory file to specify the EC2 instance details for Ansible to manage.

-6. Execute Ansible Playbook:
+       5. Execute Ansible Playbook:
             o	Run the Ansible playbook to configure the EC2 instance with Jenkins, Java, and Python.

-Conclusion
+# Conclusion
       The project "Automating Infrastructure using Terraform" demonstrates a systematic method to automate infrastructure provisioning and configuration using Terraform and Ansible, maintaining IaC in GitHub for version control and Jenkins for CI/CD automation.
 This approach ensures repeatable and efficient management of infrastructure, aligning with best practices in DevOps.